Interview with ABC Radio Sydney – emojis at work

-We recommend saving emojis for casual emails or instant messages between colleagues.
-Avoid using emojis in more formal writing, such as reports, board papers and briefs.
-And for emails to clients, use clear, precise language, even if it means forgoing your favourite emoji.
+In our blog, we recommend saving emojis for casual emails or instant messages with your colleagues.
+But don’t use them in more formal writing, such as reports, board papers or client emails.

 Listen to our ABC Radio Sydney interview with James Valentine: we discuss all the things we 👍 and 👎 about emojis.
 The interview transcript is available after the video.